 SAFE PLACE VOLUNTEERS

 Become a trained volunteer to respond to youth in crisis, or help spread the word about Safe Place throughout the community.
-You must be 21 yrs of age, clean background check and attend Part 1 and Part 2 of Safe Place Training.
-Interested in Safe Place training, contact Ashley Walker, Safe Place Coordinator, 918.382.4479 or e-mail.
+You must be 21 years of age, with a clean background check, and attend Part 1 and Part 2 of Safe Place Training.
+To start the process, click here to answer a few questions and provide your contact information.

 If you are interested in our internship opportunities please download an intern interest form.